StengoS/codesafe-prd-example-demo/platform-tutorial/start-here/DESCRIPTION.md

 complete the challenge.
 Your goal in each challenge is to follow the instructions and complete what is asked to get the flag.

-NOTE: You are also able to run 'start_here' by doing `$ python3 start_here` in the `/challenge` folder.
-This is usually fine, but for this environment and platform, due to how permissions are handled so that you cannot simply read the flag, you MUST run 'start_here' by doing `$ ./start_here` so that it can successfully read the flag and print it in the terminal.
-If you complete the tasks for the challenges but use `$ python3 start_here`, it will say all checks have passed but is unable to read the flag.
+NOTE: You are also able to run `start_here` by doing `$ python3 start_here` in the `/challenge` folder.
+This is usually fine, but for this environment and platform, due to how permissions are handled so that you cannot simply read the flag, you MUST run
+'start_here' by doing `$ ./start_here` so that it can successfully read the flag and print it in the terminal.
+If you use `$ python3 start_here`, it will execute but will be unable to read the flag.

+In addition, you won't always be able to read everything in the `/challenge` directory.
+We will explain more in the next tutorial challenge.